dbpedia/databus/README.md

 ```
 The Databus should be available at `http://localhost:3000`.&#x20;

+ℹ️ Further notes:
-See [here](docs/running-your-own-databus-server/configuration.md) on detailed configuration of Databus for the use in production.
+* See [here](docs/running-your-own-databus-server/configuration.md) on detailed configuration of Databus for the use in production.
+* For regular deployment, we highly recommend that you also register a domain and choose a subdomain such as `databus.example.org`.

 ### Publishing Your First Artifact
 To publish an artifact you need to create a Databus account.